doubleaaron/RoboND-DeepLearning-Project/aa_writeup.md

 ### Architecture ###

+The model has to be able to segment out objects within a live video stream which means that every pixels in the still frame image needs to have a label.
+Semantic Segmentation is a technique used with a Fully Convolutional Network to achieve this result.
+At the end of the process every pixel will be colored in one of the segmentation colors.

+#### Encoder ####
+Convnets learn from local 2D windows of information to get small patterns on the inputs.
+These patterns are translation independent.
+Once it learns a pattern it can recognize it anywhere.
+They can also learn spatial hierarchies of patterns as well.
+One layer can learn edges, the next can learn larger patterns built from the first layer and so on.
+In this way convnets can efficiently increasingly learn more complex visual concepts.
+They operate over 3D Tensors which are called feature maps with height, width and depth (HxWxD).
+Depth is also called a Channel Axis.
+For RGB images the Depth channel is 3 for Red, Green and Blue.

+A conovution works by sliding a window of size 3x3, 5x5, etc. over the 3D feature map, stopping at each location and extracting features (HxWxD).
+Each window is transformed via a tensor into a 1D vector of shape(output_depth).

+Spatial Convolution followed by a Depthwise Convolution

 To interface your neural net with the QuadSim simulator, you must use a version QuadSim that has been custom tailored for this project.
 The previous version that you might have used for the Controls lab will not work.